selfcustody/krux/README.md

 # Contributing
 Issues and pull requests welcome!
 Let's make this as good as it can be.

-Before opening a pull request for a new feature, please first start a [new discussion](https://github.com/selfcustody/krux/discussions) if the feature is large, is a proposal, or is in need of fleshing out before it can be turned into issue(s) for work.
-If the pull request you're opening already has an associated issue, please reference it when making your pull request and briefly explain how your PR resolves it.
-Ideally, each PR should be focused on resolving one issue (exceptions can be made if the work is related or tightly coupled).
+Feel free to start a [new discussion](https://github.com/selfcustody/krux/discussions) or an [issue](https://github.com/selfcustody/krux/issues) for work.
+When making your pull request, explain what it solves, ideally each PR should focus on solving one issue (exceptions can be made if the work is related or tightly coupled).

-**Please note**: When adding a new feature, please checkout and branch off of the `develop` branch.
-When making a PR, please also make sure to explicitly target `develop`; `main` is the default branch on GitHub because we want it to be easy for users (who aren't necessarily devs) to download and install Krux from source.
+**Note for PR's**: Checkout and branch off of the `develop` branch, please also make sure to explicitly target `develop`; `main` is the default branch for the latest version and also for downloading and installing Krux from source.

 # Support
-For technical support installing or using Krux, you can join our [#krux:matrix.org](https://matrix.to/#/#krux:matrix.org) server or [Telegram chat](https://t.me/SC_Krux).
-Make sure to also check out the [DIYbitcoin chat](https://t.me/diybitcoin) on Telegram, a broader community of tinkerers, builders, hackers, etc.
+For technical support installing or using Krux, you can join our [Telegram chat](https://t.me/SC_Krux).
+Follow us on [X (Twitter)](https://twitter.com/selfcustodykrux) or send a message to the [Bitcoin Forum](https://bitcointalk.org/index.php?topic=5489022.0).
+Also check out the [DIYbitcoin chat](https://t.me/diybitcoin) on Telegram, a broader community of tinkerers, builders and hackers!

-We do not use GitHub issues for support requests, only for bug reports and feature requests.

-You can also post a question in our [Discussions](https://github.com/selfcustody/krux/discussions) forum here on GitHub.
+Please do not use issues for support requests.
+If necessary, you can use our [Discussions](https://github.com/selfcustody/krux/discussions) to post your question here on GitHub.